Computations of classical Mahowald invariants at prime 2: Introduction

 \begin{definition} Let \( \alpha \) be an element of the \( n \)-th 2-primary stable homotopy group \( \pi_n(S^0) \).
 The Mahowald invariant (also called the root invariant) of \( \alpha \) is the coset \( M(\alpha) \) in the stable homotopy group of spheres such that the following diagram commutes:

 where $N>1$ is minimal such that the left lower composition is nontrivial. \end{definition}

 In \cite{MR806016}, Jones showed the lower bound $M|(\alpha)|\geq2|\alpha|$ by employing a geometric interpretation of the Mahowald invariant $M(\alpha)$ based on $C_2$-equivariant stable homotopy theory.
-In \cite{MR1241877}, Mahowald and Ravenel defined algebraic Mahowald invariants $M_{alg}(\alpha)$ and discussed the relations between the homotopy Mahowlad invariants and the algebraic Mahowald invariants.
+In \cite{MR1241877}, Mahowald and Ravenel defined algebraic Mahowald invariants $M_{alg}(\alpha)$ and discussed the relations between the homotopy Mahowald invariants and the algebraic Mahowald invariants.
 They proposed the conjecture that the Mahowald invariant converts $\nu_n$–periodic families to $\nu_{n+1}$–periodic families.
 In \cite{behrens2005rootinvariantsadamsspectral}, Behrens defined $E$-root invariants and filtered Mahowald invariants, and provided a computational method by excluding the possible candidates.

-Combining the method described by Behrens and the results on algebraic Mahowald invariants computed by Bruner\cite{MR1642887}, we compute the Mahowald invariants of all elements up to 26-stem with five exceptions.
+Combining the method described by Behrens and the results on algebraic Mahowald invariants computed by Bruner\cite{MR1642887}, we compute the Mahowald invariants of all elements up to 26-stem with six exceptions.